CCALI/a2jviewer/README.md

 You can also use a query parameter to force the endpoints to any custom value.
 For instance,you can point setDataURL to point to your custom save-answers code using relative paths like www.example.org/a2j-viewer/viewer/viewer.html?templateURL=../Guides/someguide&setDataURL=mysaveanswers.php

 ## Demo Widget
-There is a basic interview uploader and launcher at the default path of `yourwebroot/path/a2j-viewer/viewer` This allows you to quickly upload and test individual A2J Guided Interviews®, as well as see sample query string parameters used to load and launch those interviews.
+There is a basic interview uploader and launcher at the default path of `yourwebroot/a2jviewer/demo/` This allows you to quickly upload and test individual A2J Guided Interviews®, as well as see sample query string parameters used to load and launch those interviews.
 Click the upload button to select a A2J Guided Interview® saved in .zip format.
 This generates a unique name and link to launch the interview in a new tab.
-Interviews can also be deleted from this list, which removes them from the local `guides` folder.
+Interviews can also be deleted from this list, which removes them from the local `demo/guides/` folder.

-If A2J Guided Interviews® don't successfully upload or delete, make sure the folder permissions allow read and write capability to the `guides` folder, and execute permissions on any php code.
+If A2J Guided Interviews® don't successfully upload or delete, make sure the folder permissions allow read and write capability to the `demo/guides/` folder, and execute permissions on any php code.

 To find out more about A2J Viewer and A2J Author® please see our website, [www.a2jauthor.org](https://www.a2jauthor.org/)